< back

 Uplifting inflight experience via thoughtful enablement of technology and personalisation on mobile app

-Once we reached a shared view of the dynamic homescreen design direction, based on that as foundation, our workstream began the feature design and development of the inflight features one by one - from bringing inflight entertainment to travellers on screenless cabins, visualising inflight service flow, to enabling personalisation of travellers' inflight journey.
+Once we reached a shared view of the dynamic homescreen design direction, based on that as foundation, our team began the feature design and development of the inflight features one by one - from bringing inflight entertainment to travellers on screenless cabins, visualising inflight service flow, to enabling personalisation of travellers' inflight journey.

 Validating desirability and usability through guerrilla testing at the terminal